telerik/blazor-docs/components/multiselect/events.md

 ## ValueChanged

 The `ValueChanged` event fires when the user selection changes (the user adds or removes items).
+The type of the argument in the lambda expression must match the `Value` type of the component.

 >caption Handle ValueChanged